bigskysoftware/_hyperscript/www/features/def.md

 ### Exceptions

-Hyperscript functions support a single catch block that can be used to catch exceptions that are throw synchronously or asynchronously
+Hyperscript functions support a single catch block that can be used to catch exceptions that are thrown synchronously or asynchronously

 ```html